EverlastingBugstopper/avery-site/README.md

 [![Lighthouse SEO Badge](/lighthouse/lighthouse_seo.svg)](https://github.com/EverlastingBugstopper/avery-site)

 This site runs on
-[Workers Sites](https://developers.cloudflare.com/workers/sites) and has a small personal bio in addition to a lottery number generator.
+[Vercel](https://vercel.com) and has a small personal bio.
 I might add some more stuff over time but I don't code that much outside of work.

 ## ClarkTime